Social learning clubs cultivate real wisdom for an age of artificial intelligence

-Until recently, thinking and behaving like a well-oiled machine was seen as an efficient way to run a business.
-Now workers need to cultivate a blend of human-centric sensibilities; such as empathy, awareness, humility and creative thinking.
-This shift can, however, feel like an overwhelming extra burden on an already time-starved workforce.
+In past generations, thinking and behaving like a well-oiled machine was seen as an efficient way to run a business.
+The gear head graphic shown above depicts the ideal of an efficient, logical mind.
+Now we need to cultivate a holistic blend of messy, human sensibilities that include curiosity, empathy, self-awareness, humility and creative thinking.
+This shift can feel like an overwhelming extra burden on an already time-starved workforce.

-A common assumption is that the skills we need to outthink a robot will be acquired through top-down, mass re-education programs.
-But before investing in this approach, let’s consider the merits of a grassroots alternative.
-Let’s also question how people will actually make such deep-seated changes, and the overarching emotional support required for this journey.
+A common assumption is that all the technical and human sensibilities we need to outthink a robot will be acquired through top-down, instructor-led, mass re-education programs.
+But before investing in this approach, let’s consider how people actually develop human skills, how this process differs from gaining technical skills, and how everyone can have equal access to these enhanced sensibilities.
+Let’s also consider the emotional support required for this lifetime journey.

-Workers have a history of being attracted to self-improvement clubs, including service clubs, public speaking clubs, networking and book clubs.
-Our natural affinity for both social interaction and self-directed learning can inform an updated model: the social learning club.
-These clubs would draw small groups together to wrestle with real, commonplace business situations.
-Unlike lectures, debates, or problem-solving what sets them apart is their question-based inquiring mind approach to learning.
+Workers have a long history of being attracted to self-improvement clubs, including service clubs, public speaking clubs (like Toastmasters), networking and book clubs.
+Our natural affinity for both social interaction and self-directed, peer learning can inform an updated model: the social learning club (or circle).
+These small groups would be drawn together to wrestle with real, commonplace business situations.
+Unlike lectures, debates, or problem-solving, what sets them apart is their question-based approach to learning.

-Whether facing wily robots, political extremes or climate change, we need bright ideas that might come from anyone.
+Whether facing wily robots, political extremes or climate change, society needs bright ideas from anyone and everyone.
 How will we prepare ourselves to do what we’re truly capable of?
 For generations, opportunities to exercise judgment at conventional jobs have been limited.
 Despite talk of valuing innovation, rewards for conformity have shaped habits of thinking and interaction with co-workers.
 Overwhelmingly, workers have been taught to suppress their ingenuity.
 Hard-bitten experience has reinforced the expectation that if we care enough to ask questions about root causes we may be labeled a troublemaker.

 Changing these self-limiting norms will not happen in a classroom.
 Mechanistic ideals and patterns of thinking come with deeply embedded emotional attachments and primal fears.
-For example, developing the confidence, awareness, humility and creative thinking to ask better questions must be regrooved through practice and experiment over time.
+Developing the confidence, awareness, humility and creative thinking to ask better questions requires practice and experiment over time.

 Moreover, we need to consider how workers will mentally cope with and absorb the shift in demand to think differently.
 How will we as a society address technology-driven anxiety, alienation and loneliness?
 Social learning clubs would provide a supportive home base and camaraderie.
 As with other self-improvement clubs, they offer a sense of belonging that has been known to endure for decades, beyond the ups and downs of any particular employer.